Can cycling cause erectile dysfunction?

 Can cycling cause infertility?

-There’s also plenty of talks online about cycling sperm count issues and that it can even make you infertile.
+There’s also plenty of talk online about cycling sperm count issues and that it can even make you infertile.
 Usually either because cycling damages your testicles or because wearing tight shorts heats your testicles up and lowers sperm production.

 There is some evidence to support this.
 A study showed that triathletes who did high levels of cycling were more likely to have damaged and deformed sperm.
 The athletes who did the most cycling had the worst quality sperm.